Voitheia/ACD2023WinIR/README.md

 ## Executable Components
 The code is divided into six executable components.
-Uses a nesting doll embedding approach so that the student only needs to run one executable ‼️ **(TODO)**.
+Uses a nesting doll embedding approach so that the student only needs to run one executable.
 The executable components are listed here in order of execution during the scenario:

 ### 1. Prep